What’s the difference between a debit and a credit card?

 You’ve probably heard about the issue of consumer debt in this country, which includes a great deal of credit card debt.
 In fact, households with a credit card carry an average of $8,398 in credit card debt.

 On the flip side, while you don’t hear about debit card debt, they also carry some drawbacks you need to be aware of.

 The following paragraphs will discuss the major differences between a debit and a credit card, as well as which one may be right for you.

 For our more seasoned readers, debit cards have replaced your old checkbook.
 For the rest of you, debit cards allow you to pay for purchases with money directly from your bank account.

 In the old days (like 15 years ago), people would write a check and then track that expenditure in their checkbook so they knew how much money was left in the account (some more seasoned individuals still do this, like my grandma).
 In a few days, the check would clear and the money would be deducted from your bank account.

 Now, you can use your debit card and the money is similarly deducted in a few days, although you’ll likely see a pending transaction notice for your purchases.

-The major benefit of a debit card is that money from the purchases you make come directly out of your account.
-This means that you are using money you already have to make your purchases and you’re far less likely to make unnecessary purchases or spend beyond your means.
+The major benefit of a debit card is that money from your purchases comes directly out of your account.
+This means that you are using the money you already have to make your purchases and you’re far less likely to make unnecessary purchases or spend beyond your means.

-While debit cards encourage you to spend within your means because funds are coming from an account with money you already have, there are some drawbacks to consider.
+While debit cards encourage you to spend within your means because funds come from an account with money you already have, there are some drawbacks to consider.